Paul D. Wilke

 What an incredible journey!

 Times are a-changing.
-If we're not yet waking up to Grant's quiet greatness, we're beginning to see the Confederate leaders for the men they were and the vile cause they defended.
+If we're not yet waking up to Grant's quiet greatness, we're beginning to view the Confederate leaders for the men they were and the vile cause they defended.
 As statues of General Robert E. Lee and other southern leaders come tumbling down like the discarded Lenins of another famously lost cause, we're beginning to re-examine the kind of heroes we want to celebrate.
+That's good.

 Supplementary Materials